How do you know which capital gains tax rate applies to you? There are four main considerations to bear in mind:

 How does your personal tax position affect the capital gains tax rates you pay?

-Where the capital gain is related to the disposal of property, there is an 8% surcharge on top of your capital gains tax rate (20% increasing to 28%, for instance), unless the property is your main home.
+Where the capital gain is related to the disposal of residential property, there is an 8% surcharge on top of your capital gains tax rate (20% increasing to 28%, for instance), unless the property is your main home.

 Due to the role that income tax plays in deciding capital gains tax rates, it is always advised that you consider your wider tax situation and that of your family members.
 Looking at the bigger picture and planning ahead may allow you to reduce your capital gains tax liability, for instance, by moving income between family members, or splitting gains between tax years, within the current tax legislation.